Support biodiversity

 Create habitat for wildlife

-- Fill your garden with local native plants from nurseries like Victorian Indigenous Nursery Co-op or Bili Nursery.
+• Fill your garden with locally indigenous plants from nurseries like Victorian Indigenous Nursery Co-op or Bili Nursery.

-- Create a multi-layered habitat of ground covers, small and medium shrubs.
+• Create a multi-layered habitat using ground covers, small and medium shrubs to support different wildlife needs.

-- Build dense and protective habitat using prickly shrubs such as Acacia paradoxa.
+• Build dense and protective habitat for small birds using prickly shrubs such as Acacia paradoxa.

 Keep wildlife safe